Some, Any, Much, Many: Mastering Quantifiers for the TOEIC®

 Step 1: Identify the Noun

 Locate the noun that follows the quantifier.
-Ignore the rest of the sentence for the moment.
+Ignore the rest of the sentence for now.

 Step 2: Countable or Uncountable?